RouninMedia/henkan/README.md

  - CSS Classes
  - The plain text content of Headings, Menu Items etc.

-The 5 functions of **Henkan** were originally written in **PHP** but have proven so useful, they have since been rewritten in **javascript** and may, in future, be rewritten in other languages, libraries or frameworks, including (but not limited to):
+**Henkan** was originally written in **PHP** but has proven so useful, it has since been rewritten in **javascript** and may, in future, be rewritten in other languages, libraries or frameworks, including:

+ - Node.js
  - jQuery
- - React.js
- - AngularJS
- - CoffeeScript
- - Node.js